Meet The Hunger Project-UK trustees and staff.

 Industrious, passionate and committed; our team is a small but mighty force.
 We work together to build a community of like-minded people in the UK who are committed to the sustainable end of world hunger.

 Co-Chair & Trustee

-Manda became an investor in The Hunger Project in 2017 and a year later, because a Trustee of The Hunger Project UK.
-She stepped up to the role of Acting CEO in October 2020 and has since been steering the organisation through the challenges of the Covid-19 pandemic.
+Manda became an investor in The Hunger Project in 2017 and a year later, joined the board of Trustees.
+She stepped up to the role of Acting CEO from October 2020 – April 2022, helping to steer the organisation through the challenges of the Covid-19 pandemic.

 As an experienced business consultant working across multiple fields including marketing and finance, Manda has led teams in a variety of organisations including UK Atomic Energy Authority, Prudential, Hill Samuel, and Nomura Asset Management.
 Manda left the corporate world to focus on her family, which she did alongside running a successful health and wellness business with a team of over 30 women.
 She also continued her pro bono work across the charity and small business sectors.

 Manda has a long held passionate belief in female empowerment and championing under-represented talent in the workplace.
 She has spoken at a number of events on gender parity, diversity & inclusion and health & wellness, including raising awareness of the menopause.

 At The Hunger Project UK, Manda has been instrumental in re-launching and growing the Unleashed Women network; recruiting a cohort of female business leaders to maximise their own limitless potential and make a positive change, using the inspiring, transformative global work of The Hunger Project.